Friday, August 1, 2025

 “I chose Bricktop because she is an under-sung West Virginian with a great life story—a story like no one else from this state,” Sawyer said of her inspiration.
 “I hope the audiences have a greater appreciation for the odds she surpassed and a greater appreciation of the music and times she lived in.”

-Nicknamed the “Doyenne of Café Society,” Smith was born in Alderson, the youngest of four children by an Irish father and an African-American mother.
-After her father died, her family relocated to Chicago where saloon-life caught her fancy and where she acquired the name "Bricktop," for the freckles and flaming red hair inherited from her father.
+Nicknamed the “Doyenne of Café Society,” Smith was born in Alderson, the youngest of four children to an Irish father and an African American mother.
+After her father died, her family relocated to Chicago, where salon life caught her fancy and she acquired the nickname "Bricktop" due to the freckles and flaming red hair she inherited from her father.

 Advertisement